 Once the prospect enters sales pursuit, understanding the buyer’s journey and what content is most effective at what sales stage continues to add needed context to the discussion.
 If a prospect is in a certain region and interested in a certain product line, having the data to confirm what piece of content is most effective to move the prospect to the next stage provides crucial context to the sales representative.

-Knitting all this context together can be a challenge so leveraging a “context-aware” sales enablement platform like Highspot makes aligning sales with the right content easy.
-Context-aware solutions constantly learn what content is most effective in each given sales situation and apply contextual data points as criteria for their recommendations, such that content that is appropriate to the industry, company size, sales process stage, integrating platforms, etc. is presented to the sales professional for prospect engagement.
+Knitting all this context together can be a challenge, so leveraging a “context-aware” sales enablement platform such as Highspot makes aligning sales with the right content easy.
+Context-aware solutions constantly learn what content is most effective in each given sales situation and apply contextual data points as criteria for their recommendations, such that content for the industry, company size, sales process stage, integrating platforms, etc. is presented to the sales professional for prospect engagement.